Iagofelicio/geo-analytics/DOCUMENTATION.md

 - Manage application cache.
 - Choose between Geo IP Providers options (currently, 3 options are offered).
 - Pause tracking of website requests and restore when necessary without removing the addon.
-- Block and enable monitoring of specific IPs
+- Block and enable tracking of specific IPs
+- Include or hide requests with different HTTP Status codes

 ## How to Install